Skip to main content

 3. Color coordination: Matching with female family members

-4. Head wrap: Elaborate moussormoo-SOR or gelegeh-LEH requiring professional styling
+4. Head wrap: Elaborate moussor or gele requiring professional styling

 Traditional Gold Jewelry and Accessories